elevationtools/betterform/example_usage_with_explanation.md

 ```

-It could also optionally provide additional documentation if the operators gives
+It could also optionally provide additional documentation if the operator enters
 the `help` command.  `betterform_orchestrator` requires `IMPL_DIR` to be set.

 `betterform_dag.mk` defines the DAG relating the stages and would look something